CyberGhost vs Private Internet Access 2026: Which VPN Actually Wins?

 Pricing & Value

-At face value, both are extremely affordable on long-term plans.
-The calculus shifts when you factor in what you're actually getting per dollar:
+On the surface, both are extremely affordable on long-term plans.
+The real picture shifts when you look at what you're getting per dollar:

 - CyberGhost's 2-year plan runs ~$2.03/month for 7 connections and dedicated streaming servers